Gray Whale

 Drilling platform in the Gray Whale habitat area off the Sakhalin coast in the Russian Federation.

 Oil and gas development, entanglement in fishing gear, and collisions with ships threaten gray whales.
 The western North Pacific gray whale is on the verge of extinction because of such threats.
-The waters off Russia’s Sakhalin Island, a main feeding habitat for them in the summer, are being developed by the oil and gas industry.
+The waters off Russia’s Sakhalin Island, a main feeding habitat for them in the summer, are being targeted for oil and gas development.
 In the eastern Pacific Ocean, the potential for oil and gas exploration in the Bering and Chukchi Seas also exists.
 Whales are very sensitive to noise and such industrial activities generate massive underwater booms.
 The gray whale must get an entire year’s worth of food during those summer months and any disruption could have significant impact on this process.

 What WWF Is Doing